-RA(Y/U/V):
+RA(Y/U/V): -0.02%/-0.34%/-0.29%, EncT 100.9%, DecT 100.0%

 Introduction

 The methods of cross-component merge mode (CCP merge) and local-boosting cross-component prediction (LB-CCP) have been adopted in ECM-9.0.
 In the CCP merge mode, a candidate list is created, which includes CCP models collected from the previous blocks coded by CCLM, MMLM, CCCM, GLM, chroma fusion, and CCP merge modes.
 Then one candidate in the list is selected as the CCP model for the current block.
 With LB-CCP, the CCP prediction can be filtered, indicated by a flag.